100studio

-100studio (ワンダブルオースタジオ, Wan daburu ō sutajio) is a Japanese animation studio based in Suginami founded in 2021.
+100studio Co., Ltd. (株式会社100studio, Kabushiki-gaisha Wan Daburu Ō Sutajio) is a Japanese animation studio based in Suginami founded in 2021.
 It is a subsidiary of HIKE.

 History

 In May 2021, HIKE established a new organization under its intellectual property department, focusing on digital animation production.
 The studio is led by Kōtarō Horiguchi, who previously worked at a video production company and at Graphinica, and served as the head of HIKE's animation department.

 As part of its expansion, HIKE established the Nishi-Ogikubo studio in April 2022, and the Taiwan studio in July of the same year.